Talon1024/WCPBlenderExporter/README.md

 6. Hardpoints must be empties named `hp-xxxx`, where `xxxx` is the name of the hardpoint.
 For example. `hp-gun1` will be exported as a hardpoint named `gun1`.
 The rotation matrix of the hardpoint is calculated automatically.
 7. Hidden hardpoint empties (hardpoint empties that are not visible in Blender's viewport) will not be exported.
 8. Optionally, you can override the calculated collision sphere and radius by using an empty named `collsphr`.

-If you are using the .IFF exporter, you will need to do the following after exporting the mesh:

-1. Go to where you exported the .IFF file.
+9. Go to where you exported the .IFF file.
 There should be a text file in that folder that has the same name as your IFF file, but with a different extension.
-2. Read the text file mentioned in step 1 to see which images should be converted, and what they should be named.
+10. Read the text file mentioned in step 1 to see which images should be converted, and what they should be named.
-3. Convert the textures to WCP/SO .mat format, and place them in the `mat` folder under your WC Secret Ops root directory.

-If you are using the .PAS exporter, you will need to do the following after exporting the mesh:

-1. Compile the mesh using WCPPascal.
-2. Copy it to the `mesh` folder under your WC Secret Ops root directory.
-3. Read the first few lines of the .pas file to see which images should be converted, and what they should be named.
-4. Convert the textures to WCP/SO .mat format, and place them in the `mat` folder under your WC Secret Ops root directory.
+11. Convert the textures to WCP/SO .mat format, and place them in the `mat` folder under your WC Secret Ops root directory.

 To use the mesh, you will need to reference the mesh file in a ship file.